Redesigning the Search Experience of an Online Travel Agency

 - Filters, they need to improve.

 We often analyze how other OTAs managed the search and discoverability experiences.
-This helps us to understand usability patterns.
-We use this research as guidance as we like to maintain a differentiation attitude i.e. Booking.com is for people looking for hotels and family holidays versus Hostelworld which is all about the social experience of budget traveling.
+This is useful to understand usability patterns, but we like to maintain a differentiation attitude; Hostelworld is all about the social experience of budget traveling.